notqmail/notqmail.org/Pull-Requests.md

     - (Rare but not impossible: adjusting our goals instead of the proposed patch)
 - Includes a very brief description in `CHANGES`
 - Adds any new object (or otherwise generated) files to `TARGETS`
-- Builds in TravisCI
+- Builds in TravisCI and CirrusCI
 - Matches the conventions of surrounding code, where we're still trying to do that
-- Uses new and improved conventions, where we're trying to do that
+- Uses new and improved conventions, where we're trying to do that (see below about what that means)
 - Has at least two reviewers' approval, and no significant objections

 ## We'd like to further require...